replicatedhq/replicated-docs/docs/release-notes/rn-app-manager.md

 Support for Kubernetes: 1.21, 1.22, and 1.23

 ### Improvements
-* When enabling gitops, the initial commit will now properly translate all labeled secrets to sealedsecrets.
+* When enabling GitOps, the initial commit will now properly translate all labeled secrets to SealedSecrets.
-* UI improvements to the Application Dashboard and Version History page when GitOps is enabled.
+* Improves the application dashboard and version history pages when GitOps is enabled.
-* Prevents user from creating more than one support bundle at a time, and allows the user to see the progress of the current support bundle if you return to the `/troubleshoot/generate` route.
+* Prevents a user from generating a support bundle while another support bundle is being generated, and allows the user to return to the `/troubleshoot/generate` route to see the progress of the current support bundle generation.
-* When automatic snapshots are enabled an input showing the CRON schedule is always visible and editable to allow for more granular control.
+* It's easier to edit the schedule for automatic snapshots because the cron expression input is always visible.
 * Adds a collector and analyzer for cases when NFS configuration fails because the `mount.nfs` binary is missing on the host.
-* Failed `kotsadm-fs-minio-check` pods will now be cleaned up once NFS backend for snapshots has been configured successfully.
+* Failed `kotsadm-fs-minio-check` pods will now be cleaned up once the NFS backend for snapshots has been configured successfully.
 * The app manager now includes Helm v3.8.2.
-* Helm installations will be shown when running in Helm managed mode (beta).
+* Helm installations will be shown when running in Helm managed mode (alpha).

 ### Bug Fixes
 * Fixes an issue where uploading the airgap bundle using the admin console hangs at 0%.
-* Fixes an issue where applications were not receiving updates when `--app-version-label` was used in the [kots install](/reference/kots-cli-install) command.
+* Fixes an issue where applications using semantic versioning did not receive updates when `--app-version-label` was used in the [kots install](/reference/kots-cli-install) command.
-* Fixes an issue where the application was being re-deployed when the admin console restarts.
+* Fixes an issue where the application was re-deployed when the admin console restarted.
-* Fixes an issue where existing Host Path and NFS snapshots were not showing up after migrating away from Minio.
+* Fixes an issue where existing Host Path and NFS snapshots did not show up after migrating away from MinIO.
 Note, this fix is only applicable to new migrations.
-Existing migrations can continue to take new snapshots even if older snapshots are missing.
+Those who have already migrated can continue to take new snapshots, but pre-migration snapshots will be missing.
-* Fixes an issue where changing the api version for a native Kubernetes object caused that object to be deleted and recreated instead of just being updated.
+* Fixes an issue where changing the API version for a native Kubernetes object caused that object to be deleted and recreated instead of updated.
 * Fixes an issue where image pull secrets were not created in additional namespaces when only Helm charts were used by the application.
-* Fixes an issue where custom icons were not showing on the TLS/cert page on Safari and Chrome.
+* Fixes an issue where custom icons did not show on the TLS/cert page on Safari and Chrome.
-* Fixes an issue where the admin console was loading resources from the internet.
+* Fixes an issue where the admin console loaded resources from the internet.
-* Fixes critical and high CVEs found in KOTS Go binaries.
+* Fixes critical and high CVEs found in the KOTS Go binaries.

 ## 1.70.0